gleissen/hw1/README.md

 invariants.
 You can use functions **getVCs** and **addVCs** to access this state.

+**TIP:** If you don't know what a function in the existing code does, you can look it up on Hoogle: (https://hoogle.haskell.org/).
+Hoogle will give you its type and a link to the documentation.

 **NOTE:**  You can **only** modify/extend the code in the functions mentioned above; there is no need to change any code elsewhere.